 At Orion, we recruit and, most importantly, train and retain well-rounded individuals with the right mix of education, experience, and abilities as well as diverse backgrounds.
 Several employees are fluent in other languages, including Spanish, Vietnamese, and Mandarin.

 Our technical employees hold bachelor’s and master’s degrees in civil/environmental engineering, geology, environmental science, biology, and marine science.
-Our administrative employees have degrees in English, philosophy, sociology, and journalism.
+Our administrative employees have degrees in English, philosophy, sociology, and graphic design/marketing.
 A couple of employees also earned master’s of business administration degrees.

 As a California-focused company with offices in Long Beach, Burbank, and Berkeley as well as Denver, Orion often hires alumni/alumnae from California universities.
 (A core group received graduate degrees from Texas A&M University.)
 However, more important than the college they attended is that graduates demonstrate their innate intelligence, interest, integrity, initiative, interconnection, and individuality.